Flash09a14/FlappyBird/README.md

 ```

 ### UNIX
-Run the following commands for UNIX systems in the root directory or run the .sh file included in the repository
+Run the following commands for UNIX systems in the root directory and then run the .sh file included in the repository

 ```shell
 python3 -m venv .venv